 How does it feel to be taunted and not taken seriously?
 It feels as if our market value plummets.
 There goes our self-worth!
 Down the drain it goes!
 This could be one way to describe Israel’s despair after their spies returned to the camp with a bad report not of the Promised Land but of its inhabitants.

 So, the Promised Land came with a challenge!
 After two years in the wilderness, with the bulk of their time spent at the foot of Mount Sinai, the people of Israel have finally reached its borders.
-However, the land was not unoccupied.
-The Promised Land was not up for grabs, it had to be conquered.
+However, the Promised Land was not up for grabs, it had to be conquered.
 Here is where confidence comes in handy.
 Kari Kampakis wrote in her book Liked, a chapter on confidence:

 “What other people say about you is opinion.
 What God says about you is fact.
 The way to know your worth is to focus on the facts.”

 Giants have a bad habit.
-They dwarf their environment, and it seems to happen every time you and I start comparing: my looks versus your looks; your bank account versus mine; my skill-set versus yours.
-Have you noticed something?
-It never bodes well to do that.
-How come?
-We’re not made to compare, we’re made to share or to dare.
-Let me explain:
+They dwarf their environment, and it seems to happen every time you and I start comparing: my looks versus yours; your bank account versus mine; my skill-set versus yours.
+However, in God’s kingdom we are not made to compare, but to share or to dare.

-Dare: So, you’re good at something?
-Do something with it that requires faith, something that stretches you and goes beyond the confines of your talent!
-If you rely on your talent, then that’s the limit.
+Dare: Do something with your gift that requires faith, something that stretches you and goes beyond the confines of your talent.
+If you rely on your talent alone, then that’s the limit.
 Don’t stick with your comfort zone.
-Cross borders, borders into the unknown.
-As you walk with God you’ll discover that He has big dreams for you, bigger than you may imagine.
+Cross borders, borders into the unknown and see where God leads you.

-Jesus’ secret weapon is and always has been prayer.
-Whatever our giants are, this secret weapon can be ours.
+Jesus’s secret weapon is and always has been prayer.
+Whatever our giants are, His secret weapon can be ours.
 Facing a giant, we need to draw close to God.
-Giants have the habit of shrinking in the presence of God.
-So pray!
-Pray hard!
-Then go with God and take the bull by its horns.
+Giants shrink in the presence of the Lord.